ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 > Assume I am a machine that runs python code.
 How do I know what the function SHOULD do?
 I think Kripke's response in somewhat similar with this: a machine adds.
 But there's no sense in which a machine can "make mistake": it's just obeying the law of nature.
 A "bug" in the pragram never happens because the program really went wrong; Instead it is always following the instructions.
 It cannot have "computational mistake".
 Rather, a program can have a "bug" when it's not achieving a certain aim.

-**Kripke's objection 2**: According to the dispositionalist account, how can we make sense of the possibility of making mistakes, given that our reply may always contain "noise"?
+**Kripke's objection 2**: According to the dispositionalist account, how can we make sense of the possibility of *making mistakes*, given that our reply may always contain "noise"?
 In other words, if one agrees that we are disposed to make mistakes, then one should agree that we can be disposed to give answer other than the one accords with the function I meant.

 **Retraction Dispositionalism 2.1**: we can appeal to the disposition to correct oneself (p.32)

 **Kripke's objection to 2.1**: 1.
 There might be stubborn people who persist in error; 2. what does it mean by 'retraction'?
 One may also retract right answers and give wrong ones.

+> So in general, there are two objections: the finiteness objection and the normativity objection